dqops/dqo/docs/examples/data-validity/percentage-of-valid-latitude-and-longitude.md

-# Percentage of valid latitude and longitude
+# Percentage of valid latitude and longitude values
+This sample shows how to use data quality checks to detect the percentage of valid latitude and longitude values and view the results on dashboards.

 ## Overview